xonsh/xonsh/docs/events.rst

 .........................................................
 This event fires whenever a command with a give name (``<cmd-name>``) has its ``SubprocSpec.run()`` method called.
 This is fired prior to the run call executing anything at all.
-This recieves the ``SubprocSpec`` object as ``spec`` that triggered the event, allowing the handler to modify the spec if needed.
+This receives the ``SubprocSpec`` object as ``spec`` that triggered the event, allowing the handler to modify the spec if needed.
 For example, if we wanted to intercept an ``ls`` spec, we could write: